RavulapalliManas/ISM_Thesis_Work/README.md

 `torch`, `numpy`, `scipy`, `matplotlib`, and `scikit-learn` are also used by the new modules.

-## Current Validation Status
+### Validation Status

 The following have been checked locally:

-- the new package compiles successfully with `python3 -m compileall project3_generalization`
+- The new package compiles successfully with `python3 -m compileall project3_generalization`
 - 2D environment construction and rollout collection work
 - 2D similarity matrix generation works on a small subset
 - 3D environment simulation works for the lightweight navigator path

-The following still need full experiment validation:

-- full Torch-based training smoke tests in this environment
-- the required baseline checkpoint that the L-shape reaches `sRSA > 0.4`
-- full curriculum, two-module, and ablation experiment runs across multiple seeds

-## Important Scientific Checkpoint

-Before using the curriculum or transfer results, the intended baseline requirement remains:

-**Confirm that the L-shaped environment baseline reaches `sRSA > 0.4`.**

-That should be treated as the gating validation step before interpreting any multi-environment transfer effects.
+Full Torch-based training smoke tests, baseline checkpoint validation, and multi-seed experiment runs across curriculum, two-module, and ablation conditions still need completion.

+---

+## Project 4: Topology Before Geometry

+This package extends the existing predictive-RNN codebase with a reuse-first layer investigating whether topological structure of the environment is learned before geometric details.

+**Design priorities:**
+1. Reuse the legacy rollout predictive RNN through `project4_topology_before_geometry.models.prnn.RolloutPRNN`
+2. Keep MiniGrid as the paper-faithful primary backend and RatInABox as the fallback / non-trivial-topology backend
+3. Track geometry and topology convergence separately through `ConvergenceTracker`

+**Key entry points:**
+- `project4_topology_before_geometry/scripts/run_local.py`
+- `project4_topology_before_geometry/scripts/run_remote.py`
+- `project4_topology_before_geometry/environments/env_factory.py`

+**Scientific requirement:** Validate the `l_shape_standard` rollout baseline before novel experiments.
+The current code includes the baseline path and a passing smoke test, but the full `8e4`-trial replication run has not been completed yet.

+---

 ## Original Figure Reproduction

 The original figure notebooks and training scripts remain in the repository.
-Jupyter notebooks for the original work are under `FigureScripts/`, and the older training/analysis workflow remains available alongside the new Project 3 package.
+Jupyter notebooks for the original Levenstein et al. work are under `FigureScripts/`, and the older training/analysis workflow remains available alongside the new Project 3, 4, and 5 packages.